-Executive Summary - (Concluded)
+Executive Summary (Concluded)

-The following graph shows a history of the amounts contributed vs. the employer contributions, based on a maximum amortization period of 30 years.
-The results would look different if the Actuarially Determined Employer Contribution (ADEC) were calculated according to the Board's target of 18 years.
+The following graph shows a history of the amounts contributed vs. the employer contributions based on a maximum amortization period of 30 years.
+The results would look different if the Employer Contribution were calculated according to the Board's target of 18 years.

-The amount contributed is less than the 30-year contribution in FY 2012-2017 and FY 2019-2020.
+The amount contributed is less than the 30-year contribution in FY 2013-2017 and FY 2019-2021.
 In FY 2018 (June 30, 2016 valuation), the amount contributed exceeded the 30-year contribution.

-The calculated amortization period was 28 years in the June 30, 2018 valuation, which determined the FY 2020 ADEC, and was based on anticipated increases in the employer and member contribution rates.
+The calculated amortization period was 28 years in the June 30, 2019 valuation, and was based on anticipated increases in the employer and member contribution rates.
 The employer and member rates are scheduled to increase by 0.25% increments through FY 2023.
 The ultimate employer and member contribution rates will be 15% and 7%, respectively.
-The FY 2020 employer contribution rate was 14.25% which was less than the 30-year contribution ADEC.
+The FY 2021 employer contribution rate was 14.50% which was slightly less than the 30-year contribution.